lucasnevespereira/bl-wallet-service/README.md

 ### Running Unit Tests

-To execute tests for the API, follow these steps:
+To execute tests for the service, run this command:

-Run the following command:

 ```shell
 make test